liggiorgio/ogd/Docs/GameDesignDocument.md

 The game is controlled through the phone's touch screen.

+	Choosing the cards before a game: tapping a card on the grid will move it into the "selected cards" area.
+Tapping on it in the selected cards area will move it back into the grid.

 	Swapping: swapping 2 faces is done by "dragging" one in a particular direction, either vertical or horizontal.
 The first point of pressure pinpoints the face to move, moving the finger towards another face selects it as the second one to swap.

 	Using non-targeting cards: a card can be used by double tapping on it.
 The first tap will highlight the card, while the second will "confirm" the selection and activate the effect.
 Tapping anywhere else after the first tap will cancel the card selection.